 Remember, Less Is More

 A clean house is a happy house.
-Your space will naturally feel bigger when it is clean and removed of clutter.
+Your space will naturally feel bigger when it is mess-free.
 Put away clothes, wipe down counters, and vacuum the rugs at least once every couple of weeks.
-While you clean, have a mini decluttering session, reorganize drawers, and purge excess clutter.
-Soon enough your space will be entirely clutter-free.
+While you clean, have a mini decluttering session, reorganize drawers, and purge excess any unnecessary piles of stuff.

-Studios are often lacking in light, but you need light to make a room feel larger.
-Floor lamps may not be the best option if you're already short on floor space, so sconce it up.
+Studios are often lacking in light, but small spaces feel even more so when they're perpetually dark.
+Floor lamps may not be the best option if you're already short on floor space, so sconce up your studio.
 Sconces are an easy way to add light to your studio, without taking up any much-needed space.

 Get a Clothing Rack

-Studios are often lacking in closet space, so get a clothing rack to gain some more hanging room.
-Don't worry about it looking like an eyesore in your living space—if you choose a stylish rack and hang your prettiest pieces of clothing on it, it'll actually look seriously chic.
+Studios are often devoid of significant closet space, so get a clothing rack to gain some more hanging room.
+Don't worry about it looking like an eyesore in your living space—if you choose a stylish rack and hang your prettiest pieces of clothing on it, it'll make a serious style statement.

 Use Your Shower Rod